FabianKP/laplacian_of_gaussians/README.md

    1. Implement and test.
 DONE
    2. Solve the color problem (when you give paintBlobs a grayscale image).
 DONE
 7. Refactor code.
+   1. Improve comments.
+DONE
-   1. Make LoG saver.
+   2. Make LoG safer.
 If you give it a non-grayscale image, it should raise an error or convert.
 8. Find more convincing examples (LoG performs bad on almonds-image.)
+9. Create doxygen-documentation and put it somewhere in the repository.
-9. Create and test library.
+10. Create and test library.
-10. Set repository to "public".
+11. Set repository to "public".

 Optional improvements:
 ---